Adorable Adventures: How to Finish the Story – Full Walkthrough

 Summit: Rock, late-game cleanup, and the ending

-The Summit is the final sibling area, and once Rock is rescued you are effectively preparing for endgame cleanup and the reunion with Boris’s mother.
+The Summit is the final sibling area, and once Rock is rescued you are preparing for endgame cleanup and the reunion with Boris’s mother.
 The important thing here is not speed.
 It is sequencing.
-Finish the sibling objective first, then shift into any remaining side content, because the late-game clue and treasure both appear around the cleanup stretch rather than deep back in the earliest biomes.
+Finish Rock first, then shift into the remaining side content, because the late clue and the treasure both appear in the cleanup stretch rather than deep back in the earliest biomes.

-The available full-run evidence places Clue #3 late in the game, followed shortly by Treasure and then the photo quest sequence.
+Clue #3 is the last one, and it lands well after Rock on the Summit.
+It is immediately followed by the Treasure and then the photo-quest sequence, with the ending and credits right behind them.
 That makes the post-Rock window the right time to slow down again.
-If you have been following the main route cleanly, this is where you cash in on the game’s compact world design and finish the rest without a lot of wasted movement.
+If you have followed the main route cleanly, this is where you cash in on the game’s compact world design and finish the rest without wasted movement.

 Collectibles and 100% cleanup without turning the run into busywork

 Adorable Adventures is short enough that 100% completion is realistic, but only if you know what matters.
-The big completion goals are the CLUES set, treasure, photo quests, and the full scent library.
-The scent library is more valuable than it first appears, because it unlocks journal entries and accessories while also making the game easier to read.
-In other words, collectible discipline and smoother navigation are tied together.
+The four completion goals are the CLUES set, the Treasure, the photo quests, and the full scent library.
+The scent library is more valuable than it first appears: completing every scent unlocks handwritten entries in Maxime’s journal and accessories to decorate Boris, and it makes the game easier to read.
+Collectible discipline and smoother navigation are tied together.

-• Clue #2: Forest.
-Pair it with Belle’s section so you do not revisit a scent-dense biome later.
+• Clue #2: Forest, at Belle’s rescue point.
+Grab it in the same pass so you do not revisit a scent-dense biome later.

-• Full scent library: Keep collecting complete scent sets so you can filter them and unlock the related journal and accessory rewards.
+• Full scent library: keep collecting complete scent sets so you can filter them and unlock the journal entries and accessories.

 Common mistakes that make the walkthrough feel harder than it is